apify/apify-docs/docs/data_collection_fundamentals/devtools_continued.md

 ---
-title: Extracting data with DevTools - Part 2
+title: DevTools continued
-description: Continue learning how to extract data from a website usin browser DevTools, CSS selectors and JavaScript.
+description: Continue learning how to collect data from a website usin browser DevTools, CSS selectors and JavaScript.
 menuWeight: 20.3
 paths:
-    - data_collection_fundamentals/extracting-data-with-devtools-part-2
+    - data-collection-fundamentals/devtools-continued
 ---

-# [](#extracting-data-with-devtools) Extracting data with DevTools - Part 2
+# [](#collecting-data-with-devtools) Collecting data with DevTools - Part 2

-In the first part of the tutorial, we were able to extract information about a single website from the [Alexa Top Sites index](https://www.alexa.com/topsites).
+In the first part of the tutorial, we were able to collect information about a single website from the [Alexa Top Sites index](https://www.alexa.com/topsites).
 If you missed the previous part, we suggest going through it to understand the basic concepts, but you don't need any of the code from there, we will start from scratch.

 ## [](#looping) Looping over elements